czirakim/Powershell.Test.stuff/README.md

 # Powershell.Test.stuff

 These are some scripts that can be used to test access to URL's,
-<br>shares, rdp access, ssh access.
-These can be useful when
+<br>shares, RDP access, SSH access.
-<br> you need to test access to from a new/remote office , remote vpn user, etc.
+<br>These can be useful when you need to test access from a new/remote office,
+remote vpn user, etc.

 # Credits